Aligarh Muslim University: Murshidabad Centre: Location

 AMU Murshidabad Centre is located at 24.5184°N 88.0441°E.

 It is located nearly 40km from Farakka and 60km from Behrampore towns of Murshidabad.
 It is well connected with road and railway networks.
 It lies 250km North of Kolkata on NH34 and the nearest railway junction is Jangipur Road (approx 08km).
 By air, it can be reached through Netaji Subhash Chandra Bose International Airport, Kolkata.

 History

 Aligarh Muslim University is the creation of the movement.
 The Aligarh Movement had a profound impact on the Indian society, particularly on the Muslim society in terms of Socio-Economic and Political upliftment.
 The impact of Aligarh Movement was not confined to the Northern India only, but its expansion could be seen on the other regions of the Indian sub-continent during the 20th century.

 In 2008, the AMU submitted a detailed proposal to the Government of India for establishment of five AMU centres in different parts of the country.
 The government of India responded by granting fund for its two Centres Malappuram and Murshidabad.

 Aligarh Muslim University has established three centres at Malappuram, (Kerala) and Murshidabad, and Kishanganj, (Bihar) while a site was identified for Aurangabad, (Maharashtra) centre.

-Progress

-The Murshidabad Centre of Aligarh Muslim University was established at Village & PO Jangipur Barrage, PS Suti in 2010.
-It started classes for the 2-years Master of Business Administration (MBA) and the 5-years BA LLB programmes in 2011.It started B.Ed. in 2013.